<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 Shedding Workload

-When demand exceeds the capacity of a distributed system, load shedding can be employed.
+When demand exceeds a distributed system's capacity, load shedding can be employed.
 In this scenario, some requests, such as API calls, database connections, or persistent storage requests, are dropped to prevent potential damage.

 It's crucial to carefully decide which requests to drop, considering factors like service levels and request priorities.
 For instance, health checks may take precedence over other service requests.